Crowndev/bitcore-node-crown/CONTRIBUTING.md

 Bitcoin script addresses in the test has been replaced with Crown script addresses.

-The "download" script should finally download Crown Core binaries from the web.
-But for now it just copies a file `~/zzz-crown-binaries/crownd` to `bin` directory with a new name `bitcoind`.
-So make sure there's a file `~/zzz-crown-binaries/crownd` before `npm install`.
+When typing `npm install`, the "scripts/download" script will download `crownd` from the web (by default), or copy from local file `~/zzz-crown-binaries/crownd` (if you uncomment a line in the script).